To Top

 The team with the best regular-season record in each of the four divisions is seeded Nos.
 1 through 4 in each conference, with the top seed getting a valuable first-round bye.

-Now, the three teams with the next best records in each conference outside of the division winners get in the playoffs and are seeded Nos.
+Now, the three teams with the best records in each conference outside of the division winners advance to the playoffs and are seeded Nos.
 5, 6, and 7.

 The Wild Card Round now includes three games in each conference: